Live the adventure at Tsitsikamma

 However, it was originally an activity we wanted to do but quickly got removed because we just weren’t quite ready yet to throw ourselves off a bridge but that didn’t stop us from watching others flung themselves off, right?

 Time to move it along.
 Next up.
 The anticipated Garden Route National Park home to Tsitsikamma Mountain.
 I waited for this moment all my life.
 Okay, not my entire life but you catch my drift.

 A little further on, we saw the sign directing us towards the 5.6km stretch to the entrance gate sighting before us the queue of cars all waiting to experience Storms River Mouth leaving us with no choice but to wait with other inpatient motorists in the blistering sun for a half an hour because the park will full to capacity.
 R98.00 later and we were in.

-By now it’s 13:39pm and the wind begins to pick up; moving the car left to right.
+By now it’s 13:39 pm and the wind begins to pick up; moving the car left to right.
 I pack my carry on with water bottles, the camera and a few munchies for the walk we about to endure.
-The night before, I showed Courtney images of the Suspension Bridge built across Storms River and in a paranoid state after looking at one image that looked as thought the bridge was in the water, he flat out told me his not participating in this activity – the only one were doing at the Park but I calmly assured him that I was doing it and he can just sit and watch me walk along the planks.
+The night before, I showed Courtney images of the Suspension Bridge built across Storms River and in a paranoid state after looking at one image that looked as though the bridge was in the water, he flat out told me his not participating in this activity – the only one was doing at the Park but I calmly assured him that I was doing it and he can just sit and watch me walk along the planks.
 He agreed.